Clemson-MSE/HemeLB-Carpentries/_episodes/06-gpus-with-hemelb.md

 it is crucial to getting a CUDA code to actually run and work.
 In CUDA, the kernel is executed with the aid of CUDA threads, arranged in groups (blocks).
 Each thread is given a unique thread ID, which is accessible within the GPU kernel through built-in variables.
 CUDA defines the following built-in variables: `blockDim`, `blockIdx`, and `threadIdx`, which are predefined variables of type `dim3`.
-`blockDim` contains the dimensions of each thread block, while `threadIdx` and `blockIdx` contain the index of the thread within its thread block and the thread block within the grid, respectively.
+`blockDim` contains the dimensions of each thread block, while `threadIdx` and `blockIdx` contain the index of the thread within its thread block and the thread block within the grid of blocks, respectively.

 Using the thread's index we can access different GPU memory locations, either for loading or writing data.
 Each thread has also a private local memory.
 NVIDIA's [documentation](https://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html)